 To find out more, please visit the Preparation section below.

 Click here for guidelines on Special Issues.

-Social Science & Medicine provides an international and interdisciplinary forum for the dissemination of social science research on health.
+Click here for guidelines on Qualitative methods.Social Science & Medicine provides an international and interdisciplinary forum for the dissemination of social science research on health.
 We publish original research articles (both empirical and theoretical), reviews, position papers and commentaries on health issues, to inform current research, policy and practice in all areas of common interest to social scientists, health practitioners, and policy makers.
 The journal publishes material relevant to any aspect of health and healthcare from a wide range of social science disciplines (anthropology, economics, epidemiology, geography, policy, psychology, and sociology), and material relevant to the social sciences from any of the professions concerned with physical and mental health, health care, clinical practice, and health policy and the organization of healthcare.
 We encourage material which is of general interest to an international readership.